Marketing

 We're sending this message to inform you that we've made the difficult decision to cancel (event name).
 Weather reports for (date) reflect a high likelihood of (weather), and we must put the safety of speakers and attendees first.

 We're as disappointed as you are about this turn of events.
 We sincerely apologize for any inconvenience this cancellation may cause.
-We look forward to welcoming you at next year's event, the dates for which we intend to confirm very soon.
+We look forward to the event next year, and we intend to confirm the dates very soon.

 Health and safety-related event cancellation email template

-It's with a heavy heart that we must announce (event) is canceled due to (health and safety concern).
+It's with a heavy heart that we must announce we're forced to cancel (event) due to (health and safety concern).
 We understand how important this event is for many (industry) business owners year after year.

 While it won't be possible to host this event in person in (year), we're committed to hosting virtual events throughout the year.
 Please look forward to more details about these events.
 We hope to see you online.